A "posted worker" is an employee who is sent by his employer to carry out a service in another EU Member State on a temporary basis.

 These rules establish that, even though workers posted to another Member State are still employed by the sending company and therefore subject to the law of that Member State, they are entitled by law to a set of core rights in force in the host Member State.

-The idea is that where a Member State has certain minimum terms and conditions of employment, these must also apply to workers posted to that State.
-However, there is nothing to stop the employer applying working conditions which are more favourable to workers such as, for instance, those of the sending member State (that is, where the employee usually works).
+However, there is nothing to stop the employer applying working conditions which are more favourable to workers than those of the sending Member State.

-By guaranteeing fair competition and respect for the rights of posted works, the EC legislation provides a clear framework so that businesses and workers can take full advantage of the opportunities offered by the internal market.
+The EU law thus provides a clear framework to guarantee fair competition and respect for the posted workers' rights so that both businesses and workers can take full advantage of the internal market opportunities.

 The abovementioned rules are defined in the Posting of Workers Directive which was approved in 1996.
 In 2014 the Enforcement Directive was approved with the aim to strengthen the practical application by addressing issues related to